ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 ### Overall grading table for this task

+Be warned that grading is based on the Rust starter project.
+It has already a lot of existing code, so in other programming languages, you probably need to do more work.

 Description |Points|
 -----|:---:|
 Use of Rust with sufficient implementation | 1 |
 Minimal handshake implementation from above | 4 |
-Fuzz testing the implementation with the help of fuzzing libraries | 1+ |
+Functional and fuzz testing the implementation with the help of fuzzing libraries | 2+ |
 Proper client-side certificate validation | 1+ |
 Decrypt application content from TLS 1.3 server with your client | 1 |